 After your measurements add a description of the finish and condition of the cross, this helps us along with photographs to fix them at a point in time and work out whether it may have undergone any maintenance at any point.
 You may like to note: Painting, carving, chipping, any rot or cracks, whether it appears to have been over-painted or varnished, any insect holes, whether there is any loose or flaking materials on it.
-Has any engraved lettering been infilled with paint.
-If you think it’s worth noting, note it down.
+We have found a few which exhibit war damage too.
+Also Has any engraved lettering been infilled with paint.
+If you think it’s worth recording, note it down.

 The most important thing is not to be intimidated, these are guidelines, not rules, whatever you can tell us will help.

 You may also like to help us research those commemorated on the crosses and their families and communities they come from to help complete the picture.
 A ‘how to’ will be available shortly to assist you.

 The main thing is to enjoy the experience!